Milk Collection and Outreach Centers and Milk Banks

-Donor milk is a wonderful way for babies to receive human milk when a mother is unable to provide enough milk for her own baby.
-It is particularly helpful to nourish premature babies.
-According to a joint statement by the World Health Organization (WHO) and United Nations Children’s Fund (UNICEF), “The best food for a baby who cannot be breastfed is milk expressed from the mother’s breast, or from another healthy mother.
-The best food for any baby whose own mother’s milk is not available is the breastmilk of another healthy mother.”
+Donor milk is a way for a baby to receive human milk if a mother is unable to provide her own milk for her own baby.
+It is particularly beneficial, and may be life-saving, for a premature baby.
+According to a joint statement by the World Health Organization (WHO) and United Nations Children’s Fund (UNICEF), “The best food for any baby whose own mother’s milk is not available is the breastmilk of another healthy mother.”

 Milk Banks collect, screen, pasteurize and dispense donor human milk.
-Many communities don’t have Milk Banks, but rather have Milk Depots, which are locations where mothers can donate their milk.
+Milk Collection and Outreach Centers (aka Milk Depots) are locations where mothers can donate their milk.
 Neither Lincoln nor Omaha have a Milk Bank, but they both have Milk Depots.
+The closest Milk Banks are in Iowa City, Iowa, and Denver, Colorado.

 The Process to Donate Milk